2020 Kia Seltos Long Term Ownership Review

 The Car

 The car in question today is a 2020 Kia Seltos GTX+, carrying its highly celebrated 1.5L turbocharged Inline 4 engine and the somewhat less celebrated 7-speed dual-clutch transmission.
-At its time, it was the top available trim, with the X-Line not yet being introduced.
+At its time, it was the top available variant, with the X-Line not yet being introduced.
 Being nearly 5 years old, the car has suffered a little more than bumps and scrapes, but when the odometer reads north of 90K kms, that's to be expected.
 This Seltos has a high monthly run, with the owners taking the car out of the station almost weekly.
 Primarily used as a highway traveller, cities, hill stations, and beaches, this Seltos’s seen em all.

 How Has The Exterior Held Up?

-This Seltos is in a gorgeous Gloss Black exterior colour with red accents found in the GT Line trim.
+This Seltos is in a gorgeous Gloss Black exterior colour with red accents found in the GT Line variants.
 The owner says he always had a soft spot for black, but never owned a black car before because of the upkeep required.
 However, as soon as he laid his eyes on the shiny black paint with, as he calls it, “strategically placed red colour to confuse the buyer”, he was mesmerized.
 He ended up getting his Seltos with all the chrome nick-nacks Kia could fit on his car.

 As his story goes, his dealership discouraged this colour, offering him other colours they had immediate stock, and gave him a waiting period of 2 months.
 When the owner decided to wait the 2 months, stock was suddenly available in 1 week.